What It Could Mean If Your Car Makes a Clicking Noise When Starting

 Recycle the key

 Turn the key to the “Start” position (or push the “Start” button) 10 times in a row.
 Wait five minutes, and then try to start your engine.
 Call for a tow if these fixes don’t work.
-(This is the best car maintenance schedule to follow for good car health.)
+(Here’s more advice on what to do when your car won’t start.)

 The Last Word

-Although there in no basic starter motor maintenance, weak batteries and starting and electrical system problems shorten starter motor life.
+Although there is no basic starter motor maintenance, weak batteries and starting and electrical system problems shorten starter motor life.
 Problems causing extended cranking should be promptly diagnosed and repaired.